thaustein/laxar/docs/manuals/widgets_and_activities.md

 * `spec/cart_widget_spec.js`

   This is the actual jasmine spec test.
-  The test harness providing a simulated LaxarJS event bus is already prepared.
+  The test harness (providing a simulated LaxarJS event bus) is already prepared.

 ### Implementing a Controller

-The controller contains a widget's business logic.
+To write the controller for our widget, we'll need to implement some business logic.
-For our very simple shopping cart, it knows how to sum the contents of a cart, and how to increase or decrease the quantity of individual positions within the cart.
+For our very simple shopping cart this means

+* summing the contents of the cart

+* increasing or decreasing the quantity of individual positions within the cart.

-LaxarJS creates an empty controller for you, along with some AngularJS infrastructure (module, injections).
+The grunt-init template has already created an empty controller along with some AngularJS infrastructure (module and injections).
-For a shopping cart, this might be an appropriate implementation based on some dummy data.
+For a shopping cart, this might be an appropriate starting implementation based on some dummy data:

 ```JS